nameless-and-blameless/TAG/wiki/Home.md

 > Thank you for your understanding and respect.

 > [!NOTE]
-> "The Creator and His two servants" and "God and His cherubim" are interchangeable.
-However, the Creator does prefer "the Creator" as it doesn't show preference to any religion or set of beliefs.
+> I use "The Creator and His two servants" and "God and His cherubim" interchangeably, the latter when referring to Him or Us in churches or religious contexts.
+However, the Creator prefers to be called or referred to as "the Creator" to avoid showing preference to any specific religion or set of beliefs.